Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

-If the car you were driving is titled to you, you will be unable to get it out of impound without an entry signed by a judge.
+In the event the car you were driving is titled to you, you will be unable to get it out of impound without an entry signed by a judge.
 Unless there is an error with the Bureau of Motor Vehicles Form 2255, you will be required to relocate and immobilize your vehicle for 90 days.
-This means that you will have to pay for your car to be towed from the impound lot to your house.
+This means, that you will have to pay for your car to be towed from the impound lot to your house.
 A law enforcement officer will then come out and put a club on your car.
 Generally, cars may not be clubbed at apartment complexes.

-If you are convicted of a either a second offense DUI impaired or low test or a second offense refusal or high test OVI in 10 years, the mandatory minimum penalties are significant.
-You will be sentenced to 10-20 days consecutive in jail.
-Alternatively, if there is a finding that the jail is overcrowded, you may be sentenced to 5-10 days in jail and 18-36 days of electronic home monitoring.
-The maximum penalty for a second offense OVI / DUI in 10 years is six months in jail.
+If you are convicted of either a second offense DUI impaired or low test or a second offense refusal or high test OVI in 10 years, the penalties are life-altering.
+You will be sentenced to 10 to 20 days consecutive in jail.
+Alternatively, if there is a finding that the jail is overcrowded, you may be sentenced to five to 10 days in jail and 18 to 36 days of electronic home monitoring.
+The maximum penalty for a second DUI in 10 years is six months in jail.

-If you’ve been charged with a OVI / DUI, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced Columbus DUI attorney to fight for you in court, please contact us at or via email at firstname.lastname@example.org.
+If you’ve been charged with a second DUI, it’s important to know what you’re up against.
+If you have any questions or if you need a highly skilled Columbus DUI attorney to fight for you in court, please contact Luftman, Heck, & Associates at .